Fifty Years after Watergate Comes the January 6 Committee

 I was 19 years old when the Watergate burglary was reported at the offices of the Democratic National Committee in the Watergate complex in Washington, DC on June 17, 1972.
 I was 20 when the Watergate Congressional hearings took place and led to the resignation of President Richard Nixon.
 Along with the entire nation, I was riveted to the unfolding story and its fascinating cast of characters.

 America was a different nation in 1972, and it was a different time.
 There was no Internet, no Facebook, no Google.
 The most memorable newsman in America was Walter Cronkite.
-As Washington correspondent for CBS Evening News, he established a reputation as a trust, paternal figure.
+As Washington correspondent for CBS Evening News, he established a reputation as a trusted, paternal figure.
 As a result, his reports on the Vietnam War and the Watergate affair greatly influenced public opinion.
 Today, no one in the news media evokes a similar reputation for trust that comes even close.
 I cannot say that the news media is better off for having generated no one of similar character and prestige over the last half century.

 These Are Not Your Father’s Watergate Hearings!